lwconklin/OWASP_CommitsDashBoard/README.md

 Information is on https://www.openhub.net/orgs/OWASP.

-A lot of prpjects in github have OWASP in the description but not as the owner.
+A lot of projects in github have OWASP in the description but not as the owner.